Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ### Dolphin
 ![](https://i.imgur.com/zRxfMiW.png)
-If the game is currently running in Dolphin 5.0 or 4.0.2 (stable versions only), clicking this icon will cause the program to read the following input data from the emulator:
+If the game is running in Dolphin 5.0 or 4.0.2 (stable versions only), clicking this icon will import the following data from the emulator:
 - Levels
 - Auras
 - Quest magnus